Celebrating Our 34rd Year - 1981-2015 - Our 18th Year on the Web - 1997-2015

 Cluster flies should not be confused with other medium to large size flies which may appear suddenly.
 This may occur when a small animal or bird dies within a wall void.
 Such flies will find the hidden carcass and lay eggs on it.
 The eggs will hatch into larvae (maggots) which feed on the carcass.
 Soon, the larvae enter the pupae (cocoon) stage and then eventually hatch out as adults (flies), appearing around windows in the same manner as cluster flies do.

 Cluster flies breed in the ground outside of buildings during the warm weather (late Spring into early Summer) using earthworms as a food source for the immature larva (maggots).
 The flies later pupate (go into the cocoon stage), then hatch as adult flies.
-In temperate areas, often in late August, these flies begin to migrate indoors finding any small cracks or crevices that permit entry into structures.
-These may include areas around window frames, door frames or eaves.
+In temperate areas, often in late August or early September, these flies begin to migrate indoors finding any small cracks or crevices that permit entry into a structure.
+These include areas around window frames, door frames or eaves.
 Entry tends to be on the same, warm, sunny side (often the southern or western exposure) of the structure that the flies later emerge from.

 Stop them on the Outside